raphaelletseng/raphaelletseng.github.io/src/content/posts/art-so-far.md

 Here's a quick tour of some of the art I've made so far:

 ## Je Suis Riche
 I started off by following [edgykatarina](https://www.youtube.com/@edgykatrina)'s tutorial: '[how to design and print a poster (using adobe illustrator) | make your own wall art tutorial](https://www.youtube.com/watch?v=M2mek13XIlM)'.
-I don't have adobe, and am not willing to subscribe to their incredibly expensive saas model, so for this tutorial, I turned to [Inkscape](https://inkscape.org/), a free vector graphics editor.
+I don't have adobe, and I am not willing to subscribe to their (incredibly expensive) saas model just yet, so for this tutorial, I turned to [Inkscape](https://inkscape.org/), a free vector graphics editor.
 After a couple rounds of [The Bezier Game](https://bezier.method.ac/) to better understand how to use the pen tool, I made a French version of Katarina's poster to send to my grandmother:

 <img src="/assets/images/art-so-far/je_suis_riche.png" alt="Je Suis Riche Poster" width="50%" style="display: grid; margin-left: auto; margin-right: auto;"/>